akasprak/akasprak-website/content/publication/quantifying-and-forecasting-changes-in-the-areal-extent-of-river-valley-sediment-in-response-to-altered-hydrology-and-land-cover/index.md

   - Paul Grams
 author_notes: []
 doi: 10.1177/0309133318795846
-publication: "Progress in Physical Geography: Earth and Environment"
+publication: "In *Progress in Physical Geography: Earth and Environment*"
+publication_short: "In *Progress in Physical Geography: Earth and Environment*"
 abstract: In river valleys, sediment moves between active river channels, near-channel deposits including bars and floodplains, and upland environments such as terraces and aeolian dunefields.
 Sediment availability is a